killdash9/MacClam/README.md

 `./MacClam.sh uninstall`

 Uninstalls MacClam.
-More specifically, it stops crond and fswatch.
+More specifically, it stops clamd and fswatch.
 It removes MacClam entries from the crontab.
 It moves the quarantine directory from the MacClam installation directory to ~/MacClam_quarantine, just in case there's something in there you